-All dirty functions execute a call to $exit({aborted, Reason})$ on failure.
+All dirty functions execute a call to exit({aborted, Reason}) on failure.
+Even if the following functions are executed inside a transaction no locks will be aquired.
 The following functions are available:

 - mnesia:dirty\read({Tab, Key}).
 This function reads record(s) from Mnesia. - mnesia:dirty\write(Record).
 This function writes the record Record - mnesia:dirty\delete({Tab, Key}).
 This function deletes record(s) with the key Key. - mnesia:dirty\delete\object(Record) This function is the dirty operation alternative to the function delete\object/1 - mnesia:dirty\first(Tab).
 This function returns the "first" key in the table Tab.
 Records in set or bag tables are not sorted.
 However, there is a record order which is not known to the user.
 This means that it is possible to traverse a table by means of this function in conjunction with the dirty\next/2 function.